Search: 7354 results

 Exact Match

-And God said to Jacob, Go up now to Beth-el and make your living-place there: and put up an altar there to the God who came to you when you were in flight from your brother Esau.
+Later, God told Jacob, "Get up, move to Bethel, and live there.
+Build an altar to the God who appeared to you when you were fleeing from your brother Esau."

 Then they journeyed from Bethel.
 And {when they were still some distance} from Ephrath, Rachel went into labor.
 And she had hard labor.